A guide to choosing the right type of feature flag for each use case.

 This blog series will dive into best practices for feature flags, starting with best practices pertaining to short-term and permanent flags.

-Determine whether you need a short-term or permanent flag
+Determine whether you need a short-term or permanent feature flag

 A short-term flag has a limited lifespan.
 Remove the flag once it has fulfilled its business purpose.
 When thinking of feature flags, most people think of short-term flags.
 Types of short-term flags include: